chengqianma/Stereo-Depth-Estimation/README.md

 <img src="doc/Layers.png">
 ----

 Click "Depth Estimation" to run the model and get the depth image.
 Click "Display Depth" to highlight the area in a certain distance.

 Notice: Default camera parameters are only set for KITTI 2015.
-Make sure that camera parameters in `config.py` are corresponding correctly.
+Make sure that camera parameters in `config.py` are correctly matched for GUI.
+Or you can enter set parameters while invoking APIs.